 6. Zoe Twin+ ~ $299 — Lightweight, full featured and expandable

 At 19 lbs, the ZOE Twin+ is an incredibly lightweight stroller that will comply with all airline gate-check weight limits (yes, even on American Airlines).
 It’s Disney-size approved, has an easy and compact fold, and the added bonus of versatility — it can grow to a triple or quad with an expandable tandem add-on seat.

 It’s great for travel due to the large underseat storage basket, large four-panel sun canopies (!!), and comes with two kid cup holders, a parent cup holder and one kid snack holder.
-Parents love this stroller for travel.
+Parents love this stroller for travel and even everyday use.

 Read our full Zoe Twin+ Stroller Review – or the overall summary below:

 “When The Twin+ (Zoe XL2) stroller (which comes in “classic” and “luxe“) first came out there was so much buzz about it they couldn’t seem to keep it in stock!
 We wanted to know if it was really all that, so we picked one up and gave it a whirl.
 Note that in the Twin+ (Zoe XL2) stroller review, we will be discussing the “classic” version of The Twin+.